Delayed gratification: Behavioral factors

 Behaviorists focus on the acquisition and teaching of delayed gratification, and have developed therapeutic techniques for increasing ability to delay.
 Behavior analysts capitalize on the effective principles of reinforcement when shaping behavior by making rewards contingent on the person's current behavior, which promotes learning a delay of gratification.

-It is important to note that for a behavior modification regimen to succeed, the reward must have some value to the participant.
+For a behavior modification regimen to succeed, the reward must have some value to the participant.
 Without a reward that is meaningful, providing delayed or immediate gratification serves little purpose, as the reward is not a strong reinforcer of the desired behavior.

 Behavior theorists see delaying gratification as an adaptive skill.
 It has been shown that learning to delay gratification promotes positive social behavior, such as sharing and positive peer interactions.
 For example, students who learn to delay gratification are better able to complete their assigned activities.
 To put it simply, if someone undertakes an activity with the promise of a delayed reward after, the task's completion becomes more likely.

 Behavioral researchers have found that a choice for instant versus delayed gratification is influenced by several factors including whether the reward is negative or positive reinforcement.
 A past study by Solnick et al., focused on an experiment where the main concentrations were time added to both conditions and the preference of the participants with experiencing a loud noise for variable amounts of time: 15, 30, 60, and 90 seconds.
 The buttons to turn off the noise were manipulated by one button turning off the noise for a short amount of time and the other turning the noise off for an extended time.
 The participants were found to be more willing to turn off the noise immediately for 90 seconds rather than turning it off for the 120 seconds after a 60-second delay was issued.
 Findings illustrate that participants chose not to delay their gratification for the relief of noise but rather instantly silence it for a shorter amount of time.